acbsp/bonafide.guru/en/contents.rst

-**Nirandjana Svami continued, already crying aloud**: "Because no one even wanted to think of Srila Prabhupada departing.
+**Nirandjana Svami continued, already crying aloud**: "Because no one even wanted to think of |SP| departing.
 It was too painful for his disciples.
 Why would we want to put it down on the paper:
-“hereafter and until Srila Prabhupada departs”.
+“hereafter and until |SP| departs”.
 Therefore it was never put like this.
-Because Srila Prabhupada has given the law of disciple succession in His instructions.
+Because |SP| has given the law of disciple succession in His instructions.
 It was in his letters, in His books and lectures.
-So we didn’t put down in the letter: until Srila Prabhupada departures, because we didn’t want to think of it".
+So we didn’t put down in the letter: until |SP|
+departures, because we didn’t want to think of it".

 After small pause: